devjoe1991/yourora-native/docs/CURSOR_THEME_GUIDE.md

 # 🎨 Cursor AI: Theme Integration Guide for New Components

 ## **Purpose**
-This guide instructs Cursor AI on how to automatically integrate any new components with the YourOra app's light/dark theme system.
+This guide instructs Cursor AI on how to automatically integrate any new components with the Miha app's light/dark theme system.

 ---